Guidelines for Preventing Falls

 Risk Factors in the Home

-- Many falls are the result of hazards like slippery or wet surfaces, poor lighting, inadequate footwear, and cluttered pathways in the home.
+- Many falls are the result of hazards like slippery or wet surfaces, poor lighting, inadequate footwear, lack of handrails, and cluttered pathways in the home.

 - Most fractures are the result of a fall in the home, usually related to everyday activities such as walking on stairs, going to the bathroom, or working in the kitchen.